-HUMAN RESOURCE DEVELOPMENT PROGRAMME
+GUIDELINES FOR HUMAN RESOURCE DEVELOPMENT PROGRAMME

-The ICAR-National Rice Research Institute (NRRI), Cuttack, Odisha offers opportunities for research and training to students at post-graduate (PG) level.
-The Human Resource Development (HRD) activities are coordinated by the Human Resource Development Cell (HRD Cell)of the Instituteas per ICAR guidelines, which are applicable to the institutions where a Memorandum of Understanding (MOU) exists between ICAR Research Institutes and the University/Deemed to be University (DU) seeking collaboration.
+The National Rice Research Institute (NRRI), Cuttack, Odisha offers opportunities for research and training to students at post-graduate (PG) level.
+The research and trainings are coordinated by the Human Resource Development (HRD)Cell of the Instituteas per guidelines, which are in full conformity with that of the ICAR and are uniform across entire ICAR‐Agriculture University (AU) System and applicable only to those institutions where a Memorandum of Understanding (MOU) exists between ICAR Research Institutes and the University/Deemed to be University (DU) seeking collaboration.
 Such Universities/ DU may be within National Agricultural Research System (NARS) which includes Agriculture Universities (AU) and DU of ICAR or outside NARS (Central/ State Govt./ Public Sector funded institutions/ State Universities/ PSU/ Autonomous bodies/ Statutory Corporations/ Private Universities or Institutions).
 ICAR research Institutes are expected to ensure that the MOU promotes the major function of the Institute/laboratories.

-The objective of HRD programme are to develop a new generation of rice researchers for India and abroad.
-The programme provides an excellent opportunity for students to work in the emerging areas of rice research in their post graduate and doctoral programmes, guided by leading rice scientists.
-Researchers have the liberty to use the data generated during the work done by them for submission of Masters/Doctoral thesis to a recognized University as per terms and conditions laid down in this guidelines.
+The objective of HRD programme is to develop a new generation of rice researchers for India and abroad.
+The program provides an excellent opportunity for students to work in the emerging areas of rice research in their post graduate and doctoral programme, guided by leading rice scientists.
+Researchers have the liberty to use the data generated during the work done by them for submission of Masters/Doctoral thesis to a recognized University as per terms and condition laid down in this document.

-NRRI offers HRD research and training opportunities in the disciplines of Agricultural Chemistry, Agricultural Chemicals, Agricultural Economics Agricultural Engineering, Agricultural Statistics, Agricultural Extension, Agronomy, Biochemistry, Biotechnology, Bioinformatics, Botany, Economic Botany, Entomology, Environmental Sciences, Fisheries, Food technology, Genetics, Genomics, Microbiology, Life Sciences, Molecular Breeding, Nematology, Plant Breeding, Plant Pathology, Plant Physiology, Seed Technology, Soil Microbiology, Soil Science, Zoology; and related disciplines covering various aspects of rice research.
+NRRI offers HRD research and training provides opportunities in the disciplines of Agricultural Chemistry, Agricultural Chemicals, Agricultural Economics Agricultural Engineering, Agricultural Statistics, Agricultural Extension, Agronomy, Biochemistry, Biotechnology, Bioinformatics, Botany, Economic Botany, Entomology, Environmental Sciences, Fisheries, Food technology, Genetics, Genomics, Microbiology, Life Sciences, Molecular Breeding, Nematology, Plant Breeding, Plant Pathology, Plant Physiology, Seed Technology, Soil Microbiology, Soil Science, Zoology; and related disciplines covering various aspects of rice research.
 The Institute can include other disciplines, if deemed appropriate.

-The candidates fulfilling the terms and conditions may apply to the Director, NRRI, Cuttack753 006, Odisha as per the notification on the NRRI website with complete bio-data indicatingdiscipline, subject preference and copies of the relevant documents i.e., certificates of date of birth, high school, 10+2, graduation and post-graduation degrees.
+The candidates fulfilling the terms and conditions may apply to the Director, NRRI, Cuttack – 753 006, Odisha as per the notification on the NRRI website with complete bio-data indicating discipline, subject preference and copies of the relevant documents i.e., certificates of date of birth, high school, 10+2, graduation and post-graduation degrees.
 The candidates applying for M.Sc./M.Tech./equivalent degree will pay an amount of Rs.500/- as application fee.

 Time of application: The students registered for M.Sc. /M.Tech. equivalent degree in recognized educational organizations are allowed to undertake research in two sessions i.e., during July-December (Session I) and January-June (Session II) every year, for which the applications are accepted during January to March and July to September, respectively as per the notification at NRRI official website.

-- Number of seats: The number of seats available in each session is decided as per the requirement and availability of research guides at NRRI.
+b.
+Number of seats: The number of seats available in each session is decided as per the requirement and availability of research guides at NRRI.

-- MoU with sponsoring institutes: The NRRI shall enter into an MoU with the concerned universities for registration of the PG students.
+c.
+MoU with sponsoring institutes: The NRRI shall enter into an MoU with the concerned universities for registration of the PG students.

-- Duration of research work: Each student enrolled in this program will work for a minimum period of three months in the Institute.
+d.
+Duration of research work: Each student enrolled in this program will work for a minimum period of three months in the Institute.

 - For M.Sc./equivalent degree, guides will be decided by the HRD Cell with the approval of the Director, NRRI.